-&lt;sup>20 Jill Burgess, Mandurah Water under the Bridge, Town of Mandurah, 1988, photo p.101. constructed holiday homes in the area, the demographic of visitors to the area began to shift to include more 'ordinary' guests.
+Jill Burgess, Mandurah Water under the Bridge, Town of Mandurah, 1988, photo p.101.

+of continual problems with its poor construction.
+Sometime after this, the remains of the footbridge were removed.
+After the initial development of Mandurah at the turn of the twentieth century as a holiday resort for the affluent, during which period many families constructed holiday homes in the area, the demographic of visitors to the area began to shift to include more 'ordinary' guests.
 These visitors, many of whom were from the Goldfields, camped in bushland surrounding the township.
 At peak times such as Christmas and Easter, Mandurah was a crowded town with community facilities under strain.
 Fresh water was in short supply and locals sold water to the tourists from their own wells.
 In 1911 the Murray Roads Board upgraded the foreshore area and macadamised Mandurah Terrace, which provides an indication of the importance of the waterfront to the development of the town.
 In the 1910s and 1920s, Peninsula Hotel was purchased and run by several local identities including Walter Bramwell, Charles Slee and Hobart Tuckey.
 Tuckey owned and operated the place for ten years when Mandurah was developing as a tourist destination.
 Tourism took on a further surge when the Fremantle to Rockingham Road was completed in 1921.
 In the 1920s Mandurah was considered "the playground of the West for people wishing a holiday away from 'town", and at three to four hours journey by car was thought to be at a convenient distance.
 Holiday activities were largely water-based, and the town was promoted as a destination for families, business people and honeymooners.
 The predominance of sea-side holiday makers in the town is evidenced by the Roads Board's 1927 decree that anyone found walking the streets clad only in a bathing costume would be prosecuted.
 Further foreshore works were undertaken, and a formal camping ground established for visitors.
 In addition to the two hotels and numerous boarding houses in town, simple holiday cottages for rent began to be developed.
 In 1929, Thomas and Harold Blakely purchased the hotel and the family owned and operated 'The Pen', as it was affectionately called until 1986.
 At the time of his being granted the license for the hotel, Thomas Blakely promoted his new ownership in the local newspaper.
 Mr Thomas Blakely, the new licensee of the Peninsula Hotel, Mandurah, is well and favourably known in Perth and he will be pleased to welcome all his old friends at the popular holiday resort at the seaside.
 It was a change of profession for the father and son team.
 Formerly a hairdresser and tobacconist, Tom Blakely foresaw the tourist potential of the hotel.
-When the Blakely's took on the hotel they traded for two weeks at Christmas, four days at Easter and over one other long weekend.
-As Harold Blakely remembers; There were four beds to every room we had about 150 people in all and the dining room was going continuously.
-Our Chinese cook stayed with us for 12 years and you &lt;sup>21 Richards, Mandurah and Murray, pp.222-225.
+When the Blakely's took on the hotel they traded for two weeks Register of Heritage Places Stingray Point Reserve, Mandurah Removed: 1 July 2021 &lt;sup>21 Richards, Mandurah and Murray, pp.222-225.

-&lt;sup>22 CTs: Vol. 401, Fol.
+CTs: Vol. 401, Fol.
 130; Vol. 614, Fol.
 92; and Vol. 377, Fol.
 185, DOLA.

-&lt;sup>23 The South Western Advertiser, Murray Times and Swan Despatch, 16 September 1921, p.
+&lt;sup>23 The South Western Advertiser, Murray Times and Swan Dispatch, 16 September 1921, p.
 3. &lt;sup>24 Richards, Mandurah and Murray, p.476.